Over the Hill (1931 film): Casting

-This was Mae Marsh's first screen appearance in twelve years, and her first sound film.
+This was Mae Marsh's first sound film.
 Marsh, a silent-screen star, found it difficult to memorize dialogue.
 Director Henry King was quoted in Henry King, Director: From Silents to 'Scope (Directors Guild of America, 1995) as having encouraged Marsh to "speak like yourself", but Marsh said she wasn't about to study the script and begged him to "tell me what to say".
 Accordingly, King coached her on what to say before each scene, whether or not that dialogue was actually in the script.
 Marsh bleached her own hair white for her scenes as an elderly woman rather than don a wig.

 The production marked the second film pairing of James Dunn and Sally Eilers, who had achieved celebrity in Bad Girl released earlier in 1931.
 Fox would re-team the popular pair in Dance Team (1932), Sailor's Luck (1933), and Hold Me Tight (1933).

 Marilyn Harris, who plays Susan Shelby as a child, landed the part after making a favorable impression on the casting director at her interview; he agreed to change the age of the character to accommodate her.